rsundar01/PasswordApp/README.md

 Execute Server:
 1) If the build is successful, binary will be present in the 'target' folder
-2) Run: jav -jar target/password-app-1.0-SNAPSHOT.jar
+2) Run: java -jar target/password-app-1.0-SNAPSHOT.jar

 Application Properties:
 The application looks for application.properties for configuration parameters.